nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

 # Connect

 Welcome!
-Let’s get your app connected to a Supabase in just a few minutes.
+Let’s get your app connected to Supabase — an open-source toolkit that provides authentication (manage user sign-ups, logins, and permissions), file storage (store and serve images, videos, and documents), a database (powerful Postgres with an API out of the box), and row-level security (define who can insert, update, or delete rows).

 ---